Grant6899/Grant6899.github.io/_posts/2016-12-20-Lambda-Function.md

 - Keyword **mutable**

-  Variables captured by value, can't be changed because the lambda function is const in the generated function object.
-To make the lambda function non-const, define it as mutable.
-The original variable stays unchanged, but within the function body, the captured variable can be modified.
+  Variables captured by value, can't be changed because the lambda function is **const** in the generated function object.
+To make the lambda function non-const, define it as mutable. **The original variable stays unchanged, but within the function body, the captured variable can be modified.**

+- Functor Rule

+  A functor's return value should only depend on the value passed as argument and not impacted by "stage variables".** The stage variable can be captured values, global static variables defined outside, etc.

 - Capture-default in class